Ziggeo/android-sdk-demo/README.md

     HashMap<String, String> extraArguments = new HashMap<>();
     extraArguments.put("video_profile", "1234567890");

     RecorderConfig config = new RecorderConfig.Builder()
                     .extraArgs(extraArguments)
                     .build();

 ## Update Information<a name="update"></a>

-The information is for upgrading from `0.80.2` to `0.80.3`.
 You will need to inspect the Changelog if you are switching from older versions.

-### Removed a lot of old deprecated things.

 ## Changelog<a name="Changelog"></a>